themaire/ecf_eks_terraform/README.md

 # Screenshots

 End of Terraform's output.
 The cluster is created successfully.<br>
-Wee can see the outputs defined in the outputs.tf like the endpoint, name or the cluster region.
+We can see the outputs defined in the outputs.tf like the endpoint, name or the cluster region.
 ![ScreenShot](img/eks_terraform_done.png)

 Go to the ESK AWS console to check the presence of the cluster.